JohnZaatra/maze-game/README.md

 # Maze Game Project

 This project is a maze game implementation with a client-server architecture.
-It includes algorithms for maze generation and searching, as well as a client-side application to interact with the maze.
-The game logic is written in Java, and the project is packaged into a JAR file that can be executed to play the game.
+It features algorithms for maze generation and solving, as well as a client-side application for interacting with the maze.
+Written entirely in Java, the project includes both a JAR file for execution and source code (`src` folder) containing core logic and GUI components.

 ## Project Structure

 The project consists of the following main components:

-- **algorithms**: Contains classes for maze generation and searching algorithms.
+- **algorithms**: Includes classes for maze generation and search algorithms.
-- **Client**: The client-side application, including the logic for interacting with the maze.
+- **Client**: Handles client-side logic and interactions with the maze.
-- **IO**: Includes classes for data compression and decompression.
+- **IO**: Provides utilities for data compression and decompression.
-- **Server**: Contains server-side logic for handling communication and various server strategies.
+- **Server**: Implements server-side logic for handling requests and managing strategies.
-- **META-INF**: Metadata for the JAR file, including the manifest file.
+- **META-INF**: Contains metadata for the JAR file, including the manifest file.
+- **src**: Contains the core source code for the application's logic and GUI.

-### Main Algorithm Classes:
+### Main Classes in `src`:
-- **Maze Generation**: Various classes for generating mazes (`AMazeGenerator`, `MyMazeGenerator`, etc.).
-- **Search Algorithms**: Includes depth-first search, breadth-first search, best-first search (`DepthFirstSearch`, `BreadthFirstSearch`, `BestFirstSearch`).
-- **SearchableMaze**: Represents the structure of the maze that can be searched.
+- **Model**: Includes the business logic for managing the maze and its operations.
+  - `IModel`: Interface for the model logic.
+  - `MyModel`: Implementation of the model interface.
+- **View**: Handles the graphical user interface (GUI) and user interaction.
+  - `IView`: Interface for view components.
+  - `Main`: The main entry point of the application.
+  - `MazeDisplayer`: Custom GUI component to render the maze.
+  - `MyViewController`: The primary controller managing user interaction with the maze.
+  - `PropertiesController`: Handles user preferences and configurations.
+- **ViewModel**: Acts as a bridge between the Model and View layers.
+  - `MyViewModel`: Manages communication between the model and view components.

+## Features

+- **Maze Generation**: Generate different types of mazes using various algorithms.
+- **Search Algorithms**: Solve mazes using DFS, BFS, or Best-First Search.
+- **Client-Server Communication**: Clients can request maze generation and solving via a server.
+- **Compression Utilities**: Compress and decompress maze data for efficient storage and transmission.
+- **Graphical User Interface**: Intuitive GUI built with JavaFX for enhanced user experience.

 ## Features